Sonic Unleashed: Plot

-In a cold open, Sonic is pursuing his nemesis, Doctor Eggman, bounding around a fleet of spaceships.
-After the defeat of several of his robots, Sonic transforms into Super Sonic and corners Eggman on the main spaceship.
-However, Eggman traps the hedgehog using the energy field of a powerful new ray weapon called the Chaos Energy Cannon, which robs him of his Super Sonic power and removes the Chaos Emeralds out of him as well as their power, causing them to turn grey and useless.
-He then uses the Emeralds' energy to fire an enormous laser and unleash a powerful beast, Dark Gaia, from the center of the planet, which has devastating consequences, shattering the planet into seven pieces.
-In addition, the process has the unforeseen side-effect of transforming Sonic into a "Werehog" — a beast form that loses speed but gains greater strength and abilities — at night.
-Eggman ejects Sonic into space, who then lands safely onto the planet below thanks to a strange green shield.
+Sonic is pursuing his nemesis, Doctor Eggman, bounding around a fleet of spaceships.
+Sonic transforms into Super Sonic and corners Eggman on a nearby space station.
+However, it is revealed to be a powerful new weapon known as the Chaos Energy Cannon, which not only traps and forcefully reverts Sonic to his normal state and extracts the Chaos Emeralds from him, but also drains them of their power, resulting in them becoming inert.
+Eggman then uses the Emeralds' energy to fire an enormous laser that unleashes an ancient evil known as Dark Gaia from the planet's core, which shatters its surface into seven pieces.
+In addition, the process has the unforeseen side-effect of transforming Sonic into a "Werehog"—a werewolf-like affliction that strips the hedgehog of his speed but bestows greater strength and abilities—during nighttime.
+Eggman ejects Sonic into space, who then lands safely onto the planet below.

-After landing along with the Emeralds, Sonic encounters a friendly creature who appears to suffer amnesia.
-Assuming he has caused it with his fall, Sonic decides to assist him in his quest to find out who he is, and the creature becomes a guide for Sonic; he then gives him the nickname "Chip".
-Sonic's quest begins, and with the help of some old friends, such as Amy and Tails, he attempts to solve the crisis by traveling the world's continents, finding Gaia Temples that will restore the Emeralds' power, in order to return the world, and himself, to normal.
+After landing along with the Emeralds, Sonic encounters a friendly creature who appears to suffer from amnesia.
+Assuming he has caused it with his fall, Sonic decides to assist him in his quest to find out who he is and the creature becomes a guide for Sonic; he eventually gives him the nickname "Chip".
+Sonic's quest begins and with the help of some old friends, such as Amy Rose and Tails, he attempts to solve the crisis by traveling the world's continents and finding Gaia Temples that will restore the Emeralds' power in order to return the world, and himself, back to normal.